-After months of waiting, the ESPN streaming service, ESPN+, is finally here, ushering what is sure to be a new era of content delivery for Disney-owned properties.
-However, the new service differs from other streaming apps in a few key ways.
+ESPN’s streaming service, ESPN+, is finally here, ushering in what is sure to be a new era of content delivery for Disney-owned properties.
+The new service differs from other streaming apps in a few key ways.
 Here is everything cord-cutting sports fans needs to know about ESPN+.

-- You can try out the service with a free seven-day trial.
+- You can check out the service with a free seven-day trial.

 - ESPN+ has two different subscription models — either $5 per month or $50 per year.
-While more expensive up-front, you would be saving $10 per year if you opt for the yearly subscription model.
+While more expensive upfront, the yearly subscription model would save you $10 per year.

-- The service includes live MLB, NHL, NBA, MLS, college sports, PGA golf, Top Rank Boxing, Grand Slam Tennis matches, United Soccer League, cricket, rugby, Canadian Football League, English Football League, and UEFA nations league games.
+- The service includes live MLB, NHL, NBA, and MLS games, as well as college sports, PGA golf, Top Rank Boxing, and Grand Slam Tennis matches.
+You’ll also find United Soccer League, cricket, rugby, Canadian Football League, English Football League, and UEFA Nations League games.

 - Video can be streamed in up to 60 fps.

 - As with pretty much every other streaming service out there, you can cancel your subscription at any time, no strings attached.